Getting around Nepal

 Note: Airfares must be paid in foreign currency by foreign nationals.

 International Driving Permits are required to drive in Nepal.
-Drivers should be cautions; driving standards are poor and so are the roads.
+Drivers should be cautious; driving standards are poor and so are the roads.
 Car hire is not available in Nepal, but it is possible to hire drivers.
 Tourist buses run frequent service throughout the country.

 The road infrastructure in Nepal is limited.
 Road quality is also poor; potholes abound and landslides frequently close roads, particularly mountain roads which can be impassable during monsoon season (June to September).